Nickggrae/barcode-Manager/README.md

 Now to end the scanning you need to input '/' which will end the scanning.

+main branch (uses AMZN generated file)

+menu.py: the driver program for the GUI.

+barcode.py: the driver program for the barcode scanning (keylogger).

+file-self-creation-mode Branch

 menu.py: the driver program for the GUI.

 barcode.py: the driver program for the barcode scanning (keylogger).